Welcome to Grand National Trends!

 More importantly, the shortlist of (typically around 10) trend hitters has been pretty effective over the past two years.

-In 2017, I managed to shortlist six of the first seven home, missing the winner One For Arthur on one arbitrary pointer.
+In 2017, I managed to shortlist six of the first seven home, missing the winner One For Arthur on one arbitrary pointer (since removed from my analysis).

 In 2018, I shortlisted horses finishing 1, 3, 5 and 7.

-I will publish updated posts for each set of trends, complete with a detailed analysis of all runners from 2013-2018, over the coming few weeks in case you want to do your own research and make an ante-post bet.
+I will publish updated posts for each set of trends, complete with a detailed analysis of all runners from 2013-2018, over the coming week and a half in the run up to the big race.

 As we get close to the 2019 Grand National, sometime around Friday 5th April I’ll pull all of these trends together and come up with a shortlist of potential winners.